7db9a/immutag/README.md

 The `.immutag` directory is under automatic and atomic version control.
 The user doesn't need to manually commit anything.
 Other vcs can be dropped into git's place.

 Users who which to collaborate on editing immutag files can do so with git.
-In fact, an entire git repo can be an immutag file be compressing (tar) the git directory.
+In fact, an entire git repo can be an immutag file by compressing (tar) the git directory.
 That way collaboraters have a global address to their projects, which point to the preferred hosts, such as Github, Gitlab, or any other alternative.

 ### File branching